MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deploy/back-up-and-restore-vmm-servers.md

 # Back up and restore VMM servers

->Applies To: System Center 2016 Technical Preview - Data Protection Manager
+>Applies To: System Center 2016 - Data Protection Manager

 DPM can back up the SQL Server instances that's being used as the System Center VMM database in a couple of ways: